 - Please wear appropriate attire: formal or smart casual; no shorts, sports shoes or jazz/hip hop shoes.

 - Only traditional tango dancing.
-Show tango, nuevo tango, same sex dancing or teaching are not allowed.
+Show tango, nuevo tango, same sex dancing and teaching are not allowed.

-- Please aim to follow proper milonga etiquette: use cabeceo to invite partners, dancing the whole tanda and changing partners between tandas.
+- Please aim to follow proper milonga etiquette: using cabeceo to invite partners, dancing in the line of dance, dancing the whole tanda and changing partners between tandas.